Validity & Reliability

 Formative use increases growth

-Using Lectical Assessments as intended—as learning tools—increases learning.
-On average, when Lectical Assessments have been used as learning tools, they have doubled the amount of growth that usually takes place in an educational program.
+Using Lectical Assessments as intended—as learning tools—accelerates learning.
+Their use increases the amount of growth that would otherwise take place in an educational program.

 Using more increases growth

-When Lectical Assessments have been used as learning tools in educational programs, simply increasing the number of Lectical Assessments taken by participants increased learning.
+When Lectical Assessments are used as learning tools in educational programs, simply increasing the number of Lectical Assessments taken by participants increases learning.

 Their feedback supports growth

-Educational programs that have incorporated the reflective activities suggested in Lectical Assessment reports—have produced more (and more robust) growth than those that have not.
+Educational programs that incorporated the reflective activities suggested in Lectical Assessment reports—produce more (and more robust) growth than those that do not.

 Informal use supports growth